Ethical-Principles-in-AI/Ethical-Principles-in-AI.github.io/README.md

 Now the file is created and will be accessible via the chosen path after deployment.

 This can be linked to from another page or the NavBar using NavLink.

+## Layout / Fun Facts
+- The bulk of the site's content can be found within `src/components` with `src/template.jsx` being a great starting point for building out new pages
+- When you run `npm run deploy` the deployment will be compiled into the `gh-pages` branch which is where the site is being hosted from.
+This allows us to continue using the main branch for our primary codebase
+- While React is typically used for creating single page websites, you can make use of `react-router-dom` to allow pseudo multi-page websites as we have done here.
+This can result in some complications with GitHub trying to load from alternative repositories when using paths to access these pages.
+This can be fixed by creating a 404.html file to redirect these 404 errors back to your main repository.